 Highlighted compliance activities

-The State Revenue Office conducts regular compliance activities.
-In line with our Compliance Strategy the following projects have been designed to treat risks and non-compliant behaviours.
-In addition, educational programs are undertaken throughout the year to assist voluntary compliance.
+We conduct regular compliance activities.
+In line with our compliance strategy, the following projects have been designed to treat risks and non-compliant behaviours.

-- we conduct on-site audits and educational activities that are aimed at improving taxpayers' understanding of how to treat various components of wages.
+- We may conduct on-site audits and educational activities that are aimed at improving taxpayers understanding of how to treat various components of wages.

-- by matching our own information on land owning companies with changes in ownership lodged through ASIC, we detect possible Land Rich transactions and follow them up appropriately.
+- By matching our own information on land owning companies with changes in ownership lodged through ASIC, we detect possible Land Holder transactions and follow them up appropriately.